Fred and George Weasley: Appearances

+Novels

-Fred and George attend Hogwarts from 1989 to around springtime of the 1996 school year, and are two years ahead of Harry, Ron, and Hermione Granger.
+Fred and George are introduced in Harry Potter and the Philosopher's Stone (1997) when they meet Harry Potter at King's Cross station.
+They are two years ahead of Harry, Ron, and Hermione Granger.
 They are the school clowns and troublemakers, more interested in inventing new pranks than studying.
 Despite their unimpressive academic record, they show a high degree of knowledge and skill in creating magical jokes and tricks.
 Both play as Beaters on the Gryffindor Quidditch team and are very talented players.

 Fred and George care little for Prefects or rules, which contributes in their eventual falling out with their older brother Percy.
 Their appearances and personalities are so indistinguishable that they can fool even their mother.
 Fred appears slightly more aggressive/take-charge than George, which is most apparent in Harry Potter and the Goblet of Fire where George is more cautious about blackmailing Ludo Bagman and, unlike Fred, is not mentioned as having a date at the Yule Ball.
-In Harry Potter and the Goblet of Fire, Fred's date was Angelina Johnson.
-Fred is also seen to speak a lot more often than George.

 In Harry Potter and the Goblet of Fire, Fred and George begin selling their own jokes by owl order, under the name "Weasleys' Wizard Wheezes."
-They play a prank on Harry's first cousin, the fat, bullying Dudley Dursley by "accidentally" dropping a Ton Tongue Toffee – Dudley, a glutton on a forced diet, soon has a four-foot-long tongue protruding from his mouth.
-At the Quidditch World Cup they impress Ludo Bagman, Head of the Department of Magical Games and Sports at the Ministry of Magic, with their fake wands.

 Their ambition in life has always been to run their own joke shop.
 Harry makes this possible by giving them his winnings from the Triwizard Tournament.